rfigueroa/docs/content/plugins/pipeline/registry/makisu.md

 ## Usage

-{{% alert color="tip" %}}
+{{% alert color="warning" %}}
-* It is not recommended to use `latest` as the tag for the Docker image.
-Users should use a semantically versioned tag instead.
+Users should refrain from using `latest` as the tag for the Docker image.

+It is recommended to use a semantically versioned tag instead.
 {{% /alert %}}

 Sample of building and publishing an image: